• Skip to primary navigation

 Stickers

 This past year these stickers were the #1 requested prize from my students.
 They LOVED these stickers.
 This pack of vinyl stickers ended up on a lot of students’ notebooks or even their water thermoses.
 Whenever I got a new batch for my prize box, they loved checking them out so we ended up dedicating a part of the white board to display the stickers that were up for prizes.
-And as far as prizes go, this was definitely a low cost option. ***Word of warning- these come in a bundle and a few of them won’t be school appropriate, so if you buy these for your class, please pre-screen them.***
+And as far as prizes go, this was definitely a low cost option. ***Word of warning- these come in a bundle and a few of them may not be school appropriate, so if you buy these for your class, please pre-screen them.***

 Custom Badges